remkoj/content-cloud-webhooks/README.md

 3. The event handler on `IWebhookManager`:
    * Creates a `Webhook` object
    * Populates a URL target from `IWebhookRouter`
-   * Puts it in the queue (assuming a URL was returned from `IWebhookRouter`; if `null` was returned, the webhook is abandoned)
+   * Adds the webhook to the `IWebhookQueue` (assuming a URL was returned from `IWebhookRouter`; if `null` was returned, the webhook is abandoned)
+4. When addd to `IWebhookQueue`, that object:
    * Passes it to `IWebhookStore` to persist it
-4. The `Webhook` object is found in the queue by the worker thread
+   * `Webhook` object is found in the queue by the worker thread
-5. The worker thread passes the webhook to `IWebhookSerializer` and gets an `HttpWebRequest` back
+   * The worker thread passes the webhook to `IWebhookSerializer` and gets an `HttpWebRequest` back
-6. The worker thread passes the `HttpWebRequest` to `IWebhookHttpProcessor` and gets back a `WebhookAttempt`
+   * The worker thread passes the `HttpWebRequest` to `IWebhookHttpProcessor` and gets back a `WebhookAttempt`
-7. The worker thread attaches the `WebhookAttempt` to the history of `Webhook`
+   * The worker thread attaches the `WebhookAttempt` to the history of `Webhook`
-8. The worker thread passes the `Webhook` to `IWebhookStore` to persist it
+   * The worker thread passes the `Webhook` to `IWebhookStore` to persist it
       * If the webhook execution succeeded, we're all done
       * If the webhook execution failed, the worker thread might set a timer for the default retry delay, then place the `Webhook` back in the queue (this depends on the settings)
-10. The worker thread waits the specified throttle time delay, then waits for a new object in the queue
+   * The worker thread waits the specified throttle time delay, then waits for a new object in the queue

 ## To Install and Configure